wehr-to/Master-Table-of-Contents/README.md

 ### 3: https://github.com/wehr-to/zero-trust-blueprint - This repository simulates a modern Zero Trust architecture across identity, device posture, network segmentation, access control, and telemetry.
 ### 4: https://github.com/wehr-to/misconfig-sim-lab - This repository contains simulations of common cloud and infrastructure misconfigurations, and the tools, scripts, and detection logic used to uncover and prevent them.
 ### 5: https://github.com/wehr-to/aws-guardduty-threat-simulation-lab - Simulated unauthorized activity in AWS to evaluate GuardDuty detection and alerting.
 Includes high-level architecture, detection flow, and lessons learned from building a secure, automated cloud threat simulation lab using best practices.
+### 6: https://github.com/wehr-to/cloudflare-ops-security - This repository contains infrastructure as code, policy as code, detection engineering, and automation for Cloudflare security operations.
+It supports scalable deployment, policy consistency, and fast response for Cloudflare environments.

 ## Study-Guides
 ### 1: https://github.com/wehr-to/CCNA-Study-Guide - A proof-of-concept of my understanding of the CCNA exam material, with testing strategies, command lists, theory, and study material references